AlanoudAlen/Lab_project_T2232./Lab_project.md

     ## [1] 7

-Write your narrative below Write your narrative below Counting
-Variables: num_variables \<- ncol(seattlepets): Calculates the number of
-variables (columns) in the seattlepets dataset.
+Write your narrative below Counting Variables: num_variables \<- ncol(seattlepets): Calculates the number of variables (columns) in the seattlepets dataset.
 The ncol() function returns the number of variables in the data frame passed to it, which in this case is seattlepets.
 The resulting number is stored in the variable num_variables.
+Displaying
-Displaying Count: num_variables: Displays the total count of variables stored in num_variables.
+Count: num_variables: Displays the total count of variables stored in num_variables.
 Brief Summary: This code counts the total number of variables in the seattlepets dataset and displays the count.
 Each column represents one variable in the dataset.

 \`3.
 (2 points)